Alluxio/alluxio/docs/en/api/POSIX-API.md

     </tr>
 </table>

-A special mount option is the `max_idle_threads=N` which defines the maximum number of idle fuse daemon threads allowed under high concurrency workloads.
+A special mount option is the `max_idle_threads=N` which defines the maximum number of idle fuse daemon threads allowed.
 If the value is too small, FUSE may frequently create and destroy threads which will introduce extra performance overhead.
-Note that, libfuse introduce this mount option in 3.2 while JNI-Fuse supports 2.9.X only during experimental stage.
+Note that, libfuse introduce this mount option in 3.2 while JNI-Fuse supports 2.9.X during experimental stage.
-The Alluxio Fuse docker image [alluxio/{{site.ALLUXIO_FUSE_DOCKER_IMAGE}}](https://hub.docker.com/r/alluxio/{{site.ALLUXIO_DOCKER_IMAGE}}-fuse/) enables this property by modifying the [libfuse source code](https://github.com/cheyang/libfuse/tree/fuse_2_9_5_customize_multi_threads_v2).
+The Alluxio Fuse docker image [alluxio/{{site.ALLUXIO_DOCKER_IMAGE}}-fuse](https://hub.docker.com/r/alluxio/{{site.ALLUXIO_DOCKER_IMAGE}}-fuse/) enables this property by modifying the [libfuse source code](https://github.com/cheyang/libfuse/tree/fuse_2_9_5_customize_multi_threads_v2).

 If you are using alluxio fuse docker image, set the `MAX_IDLE_THREADS` via environment variable: